1ukas-s/rendezvous-numbers/README.md

 # rendezvous-numbers
 Using optimizers to find rendezvous numbers of certain metric spaces.
+To use, you must install Julia and use pkg to install Optim and BlackBoxOptim.
+From there, download the script and modify the parameters to your liking.
 We utilize Optim.jl and BlackBoxOptim.jl in this script, whose licenses can be found below: